dilip640/Visitor-Entry-Management/Readme.md

 > To avoid accidental checkouts, the checkout process is facilitated by a verification step wherein the user needs to validate the phone number he provided during checkin.

-> Upon verification and successful checkout, the user is notified via an sms about his visit.
+> Upon verification and successful checkout, the user is notified, via a SMS, about his visit.

 > Proper messages are displayed in case of validation failures.